cdl-biosimilars/mofi/docs/results.rst

 You may also filter *permutations* of glycan combinations.
 Here, permutations are annotations with equal masses that comprise an equal set of glycans, but assign those glycans to different glycosylation sites.
 For instance, the annotations "G0F at site A, G1F at site B" and "G1F at site A, G0F at site B" are considered permutations of the glycan set G0F, G1F.

-Checking the box *Filter permutations* drops permutations from the results table.
-In addition, MoFi adds a column *Permutations* that lists the counts for each glycan set.
+Checking the box *Filter permutations* eliminates permutations from the results table.
+In addition, MoFi adds a column *Permutations* that lists the counts for each glycan set and updates the values in column "Abundance".

 .. image:: images/permutations.png
            :alt: Filter permutations